tomcam/tom.im/tutorials/ranger-macos-bash.md

 curl https://bootstrap.pypa.io/get-pip.py -o ~/Downloads/get-pip.py
 ```

-Curl is technically a web browser.
+Curl is technically a web browser, but instead of rendering the HTML graphically
+it makes a copy of the web page as a file.
 The command above gets a copy of the Python source for Pip
 and copies it into your MacOS Downloads directory.

 * Change to the Downloads directory: